-- i.
-"Depth-averaged" is calculated by taking the arithmetic means of reading of all three depths. - ii.
-For DO, non-compliance of the water quality limits occurs when monitoring result is lower than the limits. - iii.
-For turbidity, SS and Salinity, non-compliance of the water quality limits occurs when monitoring result is higher than - 2.7.3 If exceedances were found during water quality monitoring, the actions in accordance with the Event and Action Plan shall be carried out according to Appendix D. - 2.8 Monitoring Results and Observations - 2.8.1 As confirmed by the Contractor on 14 October 2020, all DCM works was completed on 14 October 2020, the post DCM water quality monitoring was completed for further 4 weeks (i.e. from 16 October 2020 to 14 November 2020) according to the approved Detailed Plan on Deep Cement Mixing.
+ii.
+For DO, non-compliance of the water quality limits occurs when monitoring result is lower than the limits.iii.
+For turbidity, SS and Salinity, non-compliance of the water quality limits occurs when monitoring result is higher than

+- the limits. - 2.7.3 If exceedances were found during water quality monitoring, the actions in accordance with the Event and Action Plan shall be carried out according to Appendix D. - 2.8 Monitoring Results and Observations - 2.8.1 As confirmed by the Contractor on 14 October 2020, all DCM works was completed on 14 October 2020, the post DCM water quality monitoring was completed for further 4 weeks (i.e. from 16 October 2020 to 14 November 2020) according to the approved Detailed Plan on Deep Cement Mixing.
 As all DCM work and post DCM water quality monitoring were completed, no water quality monitoring was conducted at S1, S2A and S3 from 14 November 2020 onward.
-As no marine construction work will be carried out from March to December 2023 and EPD had no comment on temporary suspension of water quality monitoring on 29 March 2023, the water quality was then temporarily suspended from 30 March 2023 onward.
+As no marine construction work will be carried out from January to March 2024 and EPD had no comment on temporary suspension of water quality monitoring on 27 December 2023, the water quality was then temporarily suspended from 31 December 2023 onward.